JDsProjects/JDBotPersonal/README.md

 # JDBotPersonal
-A private bot for me to use and such.
+A private bot for me to use and such, and others to use if they wish.